slavic-codeman/myRepos/README.md

    After training, you can get the result image in the "result"  folder (which locates at the same directory as .py files).

-   The image is named as "result\chicago_wave_gatys.jpg" or "result\chicago_wave_laps.jpg" depended on which code you run.
+   The image is named as "result\chicago_wave_gatys.jpg" or "result\chicago_wave_laps.jpg" depending on which code you run.

 3. **Run with Customized Settings**